Phrase lesson

 Chunk or pattern

-- This is a fixed phrase.
+- This is close to a fixed phrase for this situation.

-- Learn the whole line first instead of rebuilding it word by word.
+- Learn the whole line first.

 Helper words and endings